Oran-123/Cheap-Chopping-Chops/README.md

 Welcome to “Cheap Chopping Chops”.
 This barber is the cheapest barbers in Dublin offering all styles from skin fades to quick trims.

-This site gives examples of the hair styles our barbers spealise in, the shockingly cheap price of these haircuts and the several locations we operate from.
+This site gives examples of the hair styles our barbers specialise in, the shockingly cheap price of these haircuts and the several locations we operate from.
 It allows potential customer to make booking enquiries in each of our stores via the contact form.

 ![Goals for this project image](assets/images/readme/screen-devices.png)